MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-linux.md

 This guide will help you make your first API call in C++.
 A native C++ project can be used a few ways:

 - Stand-alone console Admin tools for maintaining your game
-  - The C++ Sdk works great for a stand-alone C++ program
+  - The C++ SDK works great for a stand-alone C++ program

 - Integration into an existing C++ based game engine
-  - The C++ Sdk should not be used if we provide a more specific SDK
+  - The C++ SDK should not be used if we provide a more specific SDK
     - [Cocos2d-x](https://github.com/PlayFab/Cocos2d-xSDK)
     - [Unreal](https://github.com/PlayFab/UnrealCppSdk)